rimuz/unfair/README.md

 I gave it this name for his challenging difficulty which is pretty common for **bullet-hell** games.

+All indentation errors are due to a horrible text editor I used years ago D:
-I apologize in advance for the *messy* code :D
+And..
+I apologize in advance for the *messy* and *bad* code :D

 # License
 Unfair is licensed under the **Apache License 2.0** (read 'LICENSE' for more info)